coltorapps/builder/docs/src/app/docs/builder-store/page.md

 - `entitiesAttributesErrors`: Represents validation errors of various entity attributes.
 It can be modified using builder store methods such as `validateEntityAttribute`, `validateEntityAttributes`, `validateEntitiesAttributes`, `resetEntityAttributeError`, `setEntityAttributeError`, `resetEntityAttributesErrors`, `setEntityAttributesErrors`, `resetEntitiesAttributesErrors`, `setEntitiesAttributesErrors`, and `validateSchema`.
 When you delete an entity, its attributes errors will also be deleted.

-- `schemaError`: Represents a global schema validation error, which originates from the [`validateSchema` method on your builder](/docs/builders#additional-schema-validation).
+- `schemaError`: Represents the schema validation error, which originates from the [`validateSchema` method on your builder](/docs/builders#additional-schema-validation).
 It can be modified using builder store methods like `validateSchema`, `setSchemaError`, and `resetSchemaError`.

 ## Initial data